semanticClimate/IPCC-Queries/src/sections.md

 ## Paragraphs

-For each section we can list the paragraphs and their <topic>confidence levels</topic>, for example for paragraph <i>paragraph 2.1.2.d</i> ([Q49](https://kg-ipclimatec-reports.wikibase.cloud/wiki/Item:Q49)):
+For each section, we can list the paragraphs and their <topic>confidence levels</topic>, for example for paragraph <i>paragraph 2.1.2.d</i> ([Q49](https://kg-ipclimatec-reports.wikibase.cloud/wiki/Item:Q49)):

 <sparql>statementsWithConfidence</sparql>